Sourdough Buttermilk Pancakes (Better Than Boxed!)

 Instructions

 - Preheat a griddle or pan on medium heat.
-Add butter if needed to prevent sticking.
+Add butter, if needed, to prevent sticking.

-- Cook for 2-3 minutes or until bubbles appear and the bottom is golden brown.
+- Cook pancakes for 2-3 minutes or until bubbles appear and the bottom is golden brown.
 Then flip and cook again until bottom is golden brown.

 Molly….these pancakes look amazing!!
 Whipping up a batch for dinner!😁